 • Thank you cards from the beneficiaries

 Don’t have the ‘pull power’ to draw a huge crowd?
-Most sales event will let charities have stands at a discounted fee or even for free.
-This is a great way to get the word out about your charity by linking into a relevant existing event and speaking to your target audiences.
+Most sales events will let charities have stands at a discounted fee or even for free.
+This is a great marketing strategy for getting the word out about your charity by linking into a relevant existing event and speaking to your target audiences.